 2. Bradley Chubb, NC State

 Chubb is such an easy projection to the NFL with his blend of size, explosiveness and hand usage, that it’s no surprise he’s shot to the top of many boards.
-At the same time, he never quite dominated like the two men ahead of him on our list and that’s why he takes a backseat for us.
+At the same time, he never quite dominated like the man ahead of him on our list and that’s why he takes a backseat for us.

 3. Marcus Davenport, UTSA